gbv/cocoda-mappings/csv/README.md

-This directory `csv` contains concordances and mappings from different sources.
+This directory contains concordances and mappings from different sources.

 The base format are CSV files with the following conventions: